aartse/athom.zipato/README.md

 # Zipato
 This app adds support for Zipato devices in Homey.
 Only z-wave devices are supported for now.
-See APPSTORE.md for more information about this app.

 ## Development
 - This app is using [HomeyConfig composer](https://www.npmjs.com/package/node-homey-config-composer).